manojxshrestha/c-programming/README.md

 }
 ```

-**15.Program to find the maximum of two numbers using conditional operator:**
+**15. Program to find the maximum of two numbers using conditional operator:**
 ```
 #include <stdio.h>
 int main() {